capi-samples/kubecon-na-2022-tutorial/5-cluster-implementation.md

 ## Implementing Reconciliation

 **Background:** In this section we will be implementing the reconciliation of the `DockerCluster`.
 The purpose of the __infrastructure cluster__ is to create any required infrastructure for the cluster but not anything related to individual machines/nodes.
-In the case of the tutorial we will be implementing the pattern mention above and creating a load balancer container instance that will be used to load balance requests to the control plane nodes (when they are created).
+In the case of the tutorial we will be implementing the pattern mentioned above and creating a load balancer container instance that will be used to load balance requests to the control plane nodes (when they are created).

 ### Implement Reconcile Pattern